After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 This microphone is about half the size of the original Seiren mic design so it can fit on any small desk that streamers may use.

 Despite its size, it offers just as much audio quality.
 It’s a cheap streaming mic that newbie streamers find very suitable.
-It’s a worthy competitor to any other budget twitch streaming mic on our list.

 Who is it good for